-Sometimes I think it’s interesting to break down credit card strategies by card issuer, so in this post I wanted to share my American Express card strategy for 2021.
-In separate posts I wrote about my Chase card strategy and Citi card strategy.
+Sometimes I think it’s interesting to break down credit card strategies by card issuer, so in this post I wanted to share my American Express card strategy for 2023.
+In separate posts I wrote about my Capital One card strategy, Chase card strategy, and Citi card strategy.

-American Express has some rules in place when it comes to being approved for cards.
-Let’s take a look at what those restrictions are, as they can impact your approval adds, and can also dictate the best strategy for applying for cards.
+All cards issuers have some application restrictions in place to get approved for cards.
+Let’s take a look at what those restrictions are for American Express, as they can impact your approval odds, and can also dictate the best strategy for applying for cards.

 The first thing to understand about Amex cards is the distinction between credit cards and hybrid cards: